Inventory Management Software Development

 ScienceSoft designed and developed a SaaS module that enables food service managers keep track of and manage the raw food materials stock, as well as observe how the final food products are manufactured and sold.

-Plans the inventory project (goals, timeline, budget), prioritizes the scope of work, monitors its execution, coordinates the project team’s work, communicates with stakeholders and reports to them.
+Plans the inventory project (goals, timeline, budget), prioritizes the scope of work, monitors its execution, coordinates the project team’s work, reports to the customer.

-Designs the architecture of the solution with integration points between its components and other systems (ERP, CRM, accounting system, etc).
+Designs the architecture of the solution and integration points between its components and other systems (ERP, CRM, accounting system, etc).

 UX designer + UI designer

-Conduct user research for the inventory solution, design user flows, build prototypes and gather feedback from users (e.g., inventory and purchasing specialists) to further improve system usability.
+Conduct user research, design user flows, build prototypes, and gather feedback from users to improve system usability.